telefonicaid/fiware-IoTAgent-Cplusplus/doc/commands.md

 }
 ```

-If command response arrives before command timeout expires, IotAgent will send to contextBroker an updateContextRequest, on with an attribute _status to "OK".
+If command response arrives before command timeout expires, IotAgent will send to contextBroker an updateContextRequest with attribute _status to "OK".

-If command timeout expires, IotAgent will send to contextBroker an updateContextRequest with an attribute _status to "expired read".
+If command timeout expires, IotAgent will send to contextBroker an updateContextRequest with attribute _status to "expired read".